LivePersonInc/techblog/_posts/2016/2016-01-26-docker-adoption-pathway-part02.md

 ---
 **Introduction**

 In [part 1](http://livepersoninc.github.io/techblog/docker-adoption-pathway-part01.html) we went through the motivation for `containers` adoption; we checked our readiness for `immutable deployments` and also examined the effect on current deployment tools that are already in place.
 To recap, converting new services in new environments for containers is very different from converting existing or new services with existing environments, deployment methodology and troubleshooting procedures; with the latter including much more effort.
-Therefore, in this part, we are going to see how troubleshooting changes.
+In this part, we are going to see how troubleshooting changes when adopting `containerized` environments.

 **Troubleshooting in containerized environments**

 **Troubleshoot remotely**

-Today, much of troubleshooting is performed **remotely**, meaning you usually do not access locally the hosts. tools such as **`graphite`, `ELK`, `newrelic`**, we also have custom home made tools which handle sending information remotely and on the other side viewing them.
-We are getting used that instead of accessing directly servers we find information about them remotely.
+Today, much of troubleshooting is done remotely, meaning, you usually do not access the hosts locally.  tools such as **`graphite`, `ELK`, `newrelic`** are very common remote troubleshooting tools.
+In addition, companies develop custom inhouse tools which handle sending information from local machines to remote server, having users view the results with various clients.
+We are already got used to the fact that instead of accessing directly servers we find information about them remotely.
 This `remote troubleshoot mostly` methodology stays the same.

 **When you can't remote troubleshoot**

-There are cases however, when you find that you need to access your servers and run various troubleshooting commands such as **`uptime`, `ps`, `lsof`, `tcpdump`, `dmesg`, `sar`**.
-All this in order to check nodes and apps health and find problems root cause, standard troubleshooting.
-In addition, many times you expose custom web management pages on your `app` instance which exposes your app's internal state and data or metrics on your instances which possibly allows you to run commands directly on your app instance when needed.
-In `jvm` based `apps` in addition to these management web pages it is very common to have **`jmx`** exposed to check the status of the app and manage it, that is what `jmx` was built for after all.
+There are cases however when you find that you need to access your servers and run various troubleshooting commands such as `uptime`, `ps`, `lsof`, `tcpdump`, `dmesg`, `sar` locally.
+All this in order to check nodes and apps health and find problems root cause - standard troubleshooting.
+In addition, many times you expose custom web management pages on your `app` instance which exposes your app's internal state and data or metrics which possibly allows you to run commands directly on your app instance when needed.
+In `jvm` based `apps` in addition to these management web pages it is very common to have `jmx` exposed to check the status of the app and manage it - that is what `jmx` was built for after all.

 **When you have your app `containerized` things change**.
-First and foremost **dealing with machines**, you deal less with machines and deal more with the **`cluster orchestrator`**, be it `kubernetes`, `fleet`, `docker compose` or other orchestration tools.
-With regards to having the web pages or `jmx` exposed orchestrator services take care of exposing ports which are used to access your server as a logical business unit, but, what about accessing ports on your specific app node? the **`services`** usually perform load balancing, example `round robin` **load balancing**, this does not help when you need to access a specific app and not only one of the apps.
+First and foremost dealing with machines, you deal less with machines and deal more with the `cluster orchestrator`.
+With regards to having the web pages or `jmx` exposed orchestrator services take care of exposing ports which are used to access your server as a logical business unit, but, what about accessing ports on your specific app node? the `services` usually perform load balancing, example `round robin` load balancing, this does not help when you need to access a specific app and not only one of the apps.
 If the gateway which runs `jconsole` is outside the cluster you would need to expose the ports so that that gateway has access to it.
-If you choose, with another layer of abstraction we can create a tool in our cluster where we would send it commands or request to see apps management web pages and it would return us the page or jmx result of a specific container.
+If you choose, with another layer of abstraction you can create a tool in the cluster where you would send it commands or request to see apps management web pages and it would return the page or jmx result of a specific container.

-We are going to check out 3 scenarios of troubleshooting in the new world:

-1. Performance - **`cpu metrics collection`**
-1. Applicative - **`running jmx`**
-1. utility commands - **`running tcpdump`**
+In this post we are going to focus on `cpu metrics collection` scenario.

-**Example 1 Monitoring CPU**
+**Monitoring CPU**

-In this scenario we are going to check for ways to discuss cpu metrics collection and things we want to take into account when working in containerized environment.
+In this scenario we are going to check for ways to collect cpu metrics and what we want to take into account when working in containerized environment.

 Questions to ask: